Filesystem monitoring extension

 Windows Run As

-• On Windows run as the user must be able to login locally.
+• On Windows, the run as user must be able to login locally.

 • Logon Type policy change to allow type 2